NormB/colima-services/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers responsible for enforcement at [INSERT CONTACT EMAIL].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers responsible for enforcement via the GitHub repository's issue tracker or discussions.

 All complaints will be reviewed and investigated promptly and fairly.